ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 [![](screenshots/Screenshot%202015-06-20%2015.53.22.png)](screenshots/Screenshot%202015-06-20%2015.53.22.png)

-# <a name="Group"></a> Dynamic groupd commands
+# <a name="Group"></a> Dynamic group commands

 The following commands require first adding the organisational unit `Groups` under `dc=contacts,dc=heigvd,dc=ch`

 You have two choices when creating dynamic groups.
 You can create them directly in the `.ldif` importation file, and they will be imported with the actual data.
-The other option is to "alter" the directory afterwards with `ldifmodify`.
-In out lab we did both once.
+The other option is to "alter" the directory afterwards with `ldapmodify`.
+In this lab we did both once.

 * What command do you run to **define a dynamic group** that represents all members of the TIN Department?

-Add the following in the `.ldif` file or in a `ldifmodify` command.
+Add the following in the `.ldif` file or in a `ldapmodify` command.
 In our lab, we choose to declare all departments in the `ldif` file as they can all be known at the end of the parsing.
 ```
 dn: cn=DptTIN,ou=Departements,dc=contacts,dc=heigvd,dc=ch
 cn: DptTIN